somitra-sanadhya/somitra-sanadhya.github.io/_pages/quotes.md

 + "Learn as much as you can while you are young, since life becomes too busy later." - Dana Stewart Scott
 + "No man should escape our universities without knowing how little he knows."  - J. Robert Oppenheimer
 + "You keep on learning and learning, and pretty soon you learn something no one has learned before." - Richard Feynman
++ “Everything is interesting if you go into it deeply enough” - Richard Feynman
 + "A man's first duty, a young man's at any rate, is to be ambitious." - G. H. Hardy
 + "Education’s purpose is to replace an empty mind with an open one." - Malcolm Forbes
 + "By failing to prepare, you are preparing to fail" - Unknown Chess player